Every Story Counts

 Baby story time

-by AS, about 1 month agoone of the first outing I went on independently with my 9 month old was a trip to story time at our local library.
+by AS, 3 months agoone of the first outing I went on independently with my 9 month old was a trip to story time at our local library.
 16 years and 4 children later, story time was a constant in all of my children’s baby and toddler years.
 Love our libraries!

 -